deepchecks/deepchecks/docs/source/user-guide/general/showing_results.rst

 ==============================================================

-HTML output produced by ``show()`` method in order to work requires additional jupyter extensions which are not distributed with Deepchecks library and are not always supported or compatible with different cloud platforms like Databricks or SageMaker.
+HTML output produced by ``show()`` method in order to work requires additional jupyter extensions which are not always installed/enabled by default and which are not always supported or compatible with different cloud platforms like Databricks or Kaggle.

 So, if you experience any result display problems, you can consider any of the following options to resolve them`s: